10-11 Sept 2024

 The Amazonas represents a vast series of ruthless rivers.
 For the uninformed, exploration can mean a nasty death.
 Predators are the least of it.
 Lost is LOST.
 There is surprisingly little food in the forest and what is there takes a local to find.
 The river supports a bounty of fish if you have the bait, hook and patience.
 Potable water is nonexistent, as is outside communication.
 It appears to be the most inhospitable environment imaginable.

-This morning, we spot the ubiquitous herons and kingfishers.
+This morning, I spot the ubiquitous herons and kingfishers.
 Toucans are impossible to miss with their Jimmy Durante profiles.
-I would think they would have difficulty flying with that huge beak sticking out front.
+Don’t they have difficulty flying with that huge beak sticking out front?

-Without very good binoculars, one sees little in the jungle.
+Without really good binoculars, one sees little in the jungle.
 While many birds perch at the very top for the best views, hundreds more are among the branches and leaves, undetected without a guide.
-They recognize the sounds, smells and behavior others do not.
+Guides recognize the sounds, smells and behavior others do not.
 And most sightings are anywhere from 200-300 feet away – small feathered dots blending into the scenery.

 No escaping the heat – just accept it